IgorJFS/IgorJFS/README.md

 </h4>
 <h2>👨‍💻 About Me:</h2>

 <h3 align="center">Software Developer with a focus on web development.
-Currently in my second semester of Computer Science, I’m building projects using TypeScript, React, Vue, and Node.js.
+Currently in my second semester of Computer Science, I’m building projects using TypeScript, React, Vue, Svelte, Astro and Node.js.
 Always looking to learn new skills and contributing to open source.</h3>

 - 📜 Creator of the <a target="_blank" href="https://www.overloaded.live/">Overloaded Blog</a>, where we discuss **modern society** and **critical thinking**

 - 🏥 Developed a website to support a nonprofit organization in Brazil.
-Consider donating to help thousands of people. 🩵
+Consider donating to help thousands of people.

 - 🐙 Contributed over 8 different open source projects on GitHub

-- 🌱 I’m currently learning **How to build better websites with Vue and Astro and designs with Figma**
+- 🌱 I’m currently learning **How to build better websites with Vue and Svelte and designs with Figma**

 - 🌍 Languages: **Native Portuguese (PT-BR) and Fluent English (EN)**